How Severely will COVID-19 Impact SUI Tax Rates?

 There historically has been a lag between when economic downturns impact SUI tax rates.
 This is because rating calculations take into consideration more than just a single year of experience.
 This can be demonstrated using our most recent recession, which lasted from December 2007 to June 2009.5 In the case of COVID-19, the lag period has been compressed.

 Historical Average SUI Tax Rates3

 As you can see from the above graphic, the average SUI tax rate in 2020 is below those experienced at the beginning of the Great Recession.
-The somewhat good news is that any future increase in rates will be coming off a 15-year low (the average U.S. SUI tax rate in 2002 was 1.80%,3 not shown above).
+The somewhat good news is that any future increase in rates will be coming off an 18-year low (the average U.S. SUI tax rate in 2002 was 1.80%,3 not shown above).

 Trust funds are used by state workforce agencies to pay benefits to claimants.
 The solvencies of these trust funds are assessed based on an index known as the Average High Cost Multiple (“AHCM”), a standard measure of trust fund solvency used by the U.S. Department of Labor.
 A multiple of 1.00 indicates a state trust fund is deemed sufficiently solvent and able to pay one year of benefits associated with an average recessionary period.
 Despite improving trust fund balances, 22 states were still not considered adequately funded as of January 1, 2020.5

 Average High Cost Multiples as of January 1, 2020

 The amount of unemployment benefits expected to be paid out in a relatively short period is not likely to bode well for the system.
 This may require legislatures and state workforce agencies tasked with ensuring the sufficiency of trust funds to increase SUI tax rates in 2021.
 The states have time to observe the severity of the crisis before implementing any such increase to 2021 rating calculations.